Article

 • Slower payments

 Paper checks slow down the payment process, leading to cash flow issues for contractors, subcontractors, and suppliers.
 Many have to rely on financing or credit cards to pay operating expenses while waiting for project payments.
 This increases operating expenses, leading to higher prices for materials and work.
-Rabbet’s 2024 Construction Payments Report showed the value of slow payments in the construction industry at $280 billion.
+The $280 billion value of slow payments in the construction industry, reported in Rabbet’s 2024 Construction Payments Report, underscores the urgency of payment speed.

 • Higher prices for materials and services